-While students tour the Palm Springs Air Museum, have them examine the two pictorial time lines labeled "A Chronological History of The Road to War".
-(Copies are available for purchase in the bookstore.)
-Use the time lines to focus on the pivotal events leading to the outbreak of World War II in Europe and Asia.
-Events depicted on the time lines correspond to topics that students study in world and United States history.
+While students tour the Palm Springs Air Museum, have them examine the two pictorial timelines titled "A Chronological History of The Road to War".
+Use the timelines to focus on the pivotal events leading to the outbreak of World War II in Europe and Asia.
+Events depicted on the timelines correspond to topics that students study in world and United States history.

-All the events, military confrontations and peace settlements represented on the time lines played a role in long range causes of World War II.
+All the events, military confrontations, and peace settlements represented on the timelines played a role in the long-range causes of World War II.
 This lesson, however, begins with an examination of the Versailles Peace Accords.
 Many historians have argued that the seeds of war were sown in the very clauses of the Versailles Treaty.

-Note to the teacher: If your students have not yet studied World War I, try to plan time ahead of your field trip to the Palm Springs Air Museum to have students read sections in their textbook on causes of World War I, President Wilson's Fourteen Points, and the terms of the Treaty of Versailles (June 28, 1919).
-If students have completed a study of World War I in either their world or U.S. history classes, conduct a brainstorming activity on the long range and immediate causes of World War I.
+Note to the teacher: If your students have not yet studied World War I, try to plan time ahead of your field trip to the Palm Springs Air Museum to have students read information about the causes of World War I, President Wilson's Fourteen Points, and the terms of the Treaty of Versailles (June 28, 1919).
+If students have completed a study of World War I in either their world or U.S. history classes, conduct a brainstorming activity on the long-range and immediate causes of World War I.